 or updating group permissions to include the api/access permission

 Provides information for security teams with the information required to verify the security of BMC Discovery and enable network administrators to run BMC Discovery in their environment.

-Provides information on the products that BMC Discovery can discover and the level of information it can obtain.
-Configipedia also contains information on monthly TKU updates.
+Provides information about the products that BMC Discovery can discover and the level of information it can obtain.
+Configipedia also contains information about monthly TKU updates.